As Florida weighs reopening, public invited to chime in

-TALLAHASSEE, Fla.
-(AP) — Florida officials opened an online portal Saturday for the public to weigh in on reopening the state amid the coronavirus outbreak that has now shuttered schools and businesses for more than a month.
+TALLAHASSEE, Fla (AP/WSVN) — Florida officials opened an online portal Saturday for the public to weigh in on reopening the state amid the coronavirus outbreak that has now shuttered schools and businesses for more than a month.

-In making the announcement, the governor’s office said “public feedback will be a critical component” in the work of the Re-Open Florida Task Force, a panel charged by Gov. Ron DeSantis to help guide him in deciding whether to lift an array of restrictions put in place to limit the spread of the virus.
+In making the announcement, the governor’s office said “public feedback will be a critical component” in the work of the Re-Open Florida Task Force, a panel charged by Gov. Ron DeSantis to help guide him in deciding whether to lift certain restrictions put in place to limit the spread of the virus.

-As of Saturday morning, the state reported more than 30,500 known infections and said nearly 1,050 Floridians have died from COVID-19.
+As of Saturday, the state reported more than 30,800 known infections and said about 1,050 Floridians have died from COVID-19.

-DeSantis was scheduled to visit a clinic in Weston, Florida, on Saturday, where he was to hold another news briefing.
+DeSantis on Saturday visited the Cleveland Clinic in Weston, and said the rate of positive tests was declining as the state continued to ramp up testing.

+The governor said the state will allow pharmacies to administer COVID-19 tests and announced state labs will be receiving new equipment in late May to significantly increase the number of daily samples tested.
+DeSantis also said officials would receive a shipment with antibodies tests on May 1.

 School and business closures, as well as the governor’s “safer-at-home” edicts, have strained the economy and left hundreds of thousands of people without paychecks.